sully-vian/HTWG/computational-geometry/DelaunayTriangulation/README.md

 // Algorithm Delaunay-Triangulation
 // Input: Set P of n distinct points in the plane.
-// Output: Delaunay-Triangulation D. void delaunay(Set<Point> P) {
+// Output: Delaunay-Triangulation D. void delaunayTriangulation(Set<Point> P) {
     auto ch = CH(P); // convex hull
-    auto rest = shuffle(P\ch); // random perm of of the remaining points auto D = ...;  // compute init trig D by connecting rest[0] to the corners of ch ...; // restore the Delaunay conditions
+    auto rest = shuffle(P\ch); // random perm of the remaining points auto D = ...;  // compute init trig D by connecting rest[0] to the corners of ch ...; // restore the Delaunay conditions
     for (int i = 1, i < rest.size(), i++) {
         Point p = rest[i];
         ...; // find triangle (pi,pj,pk) containing p
-        ...; // find all triangles whose Delaunay-conditions are violated, using the adjacency of triangles ...; // remove these triangles from D leaving a polygonal hole Delta in D ...; // connect all corners of Delta to p with edges to re-triangulate the hole Delta;
+        auto triangles = ...; // find all triangles whose Delaunay-conditions are violated, using the adjacency of triangles ...; // remove these triangles from D leaving a polygonal hole Delta in D ...; // connect all corners of Delta to p with edges to re-triangulate the hole Delta;
     }